ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Update Race Manager Server Script

-We need to modify the **RaceManager_Server** script so that it keeps track of what split the place has gone through.
+You need to modify the **RaceManager_Server** script so that it keeps track of what split the place has gone through.
 The script needs to know about the split triggers.

 1. Click the **RaceManager_Server** script to make it the active object in the **Hierarchy**.
 2. Drag and drop the **Splits** group onto the **Add Custom Property** button.